cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.String

-Expression for the header value.
+An expression that evaluates to a value for the header.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#expression Ruleset#expression}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#expression Ruleset#expression}

 ---